 Industrial hemp is not like your average crop.
 Because of the similarities to its intoxicating cousin, hemp requires a special license in the states where it is approved to be grown.
 Check with your state's department of agriculture to apply for this license.

 Legacy Hemp only partners with farmers who are willing to contract for the next growing season and who also already have a production contract with a buyer in place.
 Legacy hemp does not recommend buying seed without a preexisting production contract in place.

 Keep in mind that some hemp products require the grain to be certified organic.
 This differs from "all natural" and other appeals to the health food industry.
 If your production contract is for certified organic grain it could take up to three years to get a field certified as organic.

 Visit our Partnering or our Apply to be a Farmer page for more information.

 As you may have noticed, hemp products are often topics of publicity.
 Allow us to help get your products the attention they deserve with the addition of hemp grains.

-The high shatter resistance and sweet nutty flavor of X-59, hempnut, allows it to works perfectly as the dominant grain in your protein bars, as an alternative coating to a variety of baked goods, a substitute or addition to granola, or even be incorporated, processed, into a variety of cereals whether hot or cold.
+The high shatter resistance and sweet nutty flavor of hemp, allows it to works perfectly as the dominant grain in your protein bars, as an alternative coating to a variety of baked goods, a substitute or addition to granola, or even be incorporated, processed, into a variety of cereals whether hot or cold.

 Legacy Hemp can cultivate, harvest, and process the hearty and tasty hemp grains you need for a variety of your products.
-Rich in superior non-GMO genetics our X-59, hempnut not only have a high Brix score in comparison to other hemp varieties but boasts a superior quantity of omegas 3 and 6 and a protein content rivaling soy and whey.
+Rich in superior non-GMO genetics our seed not only has a high Brix score in comparison to other hemp varieties but boasts a superior quantity of omegas 3 and 6 and a protein content rivaling soy and whey.

 Really, hemp gain has unlimited potential in the food industry and so many benefits to consumers.
 Act now!
 Drop us a line at the bottom of this page to set up further consultation leading to a production contract to allow us to get you your hemp grain this next growing season.